Line 6 Finch West: Route description

 The line passes the Pearldale, Duncanwoods, Milvan Rumike, Emery, and Signet Arrow stops before passing under Highway 400.
-One block east of the Norfinch Oakdale stop, at York Gate Boulevard, there will be a wye junction to the line's maintenance and storage facility.
-The next stop, Jane and Finch, will be a transfer point to the 35 Jane bus, which was the TTC's fifth busiest bus route in 2018.
+One block east of the Norfinch Oakdale stop, at York Gate Boulevard, there is a wye junction to the line's maintenance and storage facility.
+The next stop, Jane and Finch, is a transfer point for the 35 Jane bus, which was the TTC's fifth busiest bus route in 2018.
 (Note: As of 2021, the TTC was planning to install "priority bus lanes" on Jane Street.
 A Jane LRT was once considered for Jane Street.
 Both would serve the Jane and Finch neighbourhood.)

-After passing the Driftwood and Tobermory stops, Line 6 runs over Black Creek and the Sentinel stop will be the last on-street stop before the line's eastern terminus.
-About 500 m east of the Sentinel stop, opposite Romfield Lane and adjacent to James Cardinal McGuigan Catholic High School, the line will descend into a tunnel under Keele Street to terminate at Finch West station.
+After passing the Driftwood and Tobermory stops, Line 6 runs over Black Creek and the Sentinel stop is the last on-street stop before the line's eastern terminus.
+About 500 m east of the Sentinel stop, opposite Romfield Lane and adjacent to James Cardinal McGuigan Catholic High School, the line descends into a tunnel under Keele Street to terminate at Finch West station.

-The line will serve several neighbourhoods along its route.
-Between Highway 27 and the Humber River, the line will serve the Rexdale neighbourhood of Etobicoke, which includes the Mount Olive–Silverstone–Jamestown neighbourhood (also known as Smithfield).
-There will be five on-street stops in the neighbourhood excluding the Rowntree Mills stop, which straddles the Etobicoke / North York boundary at the Humber River.
-Between the Humber River and Highway 400 in North York, the line will serve the Humber Summit neighbourhood on the north side of Finch Avenue and Humbermede on the south side.
+The line serves several neighbourhoods along its route.
+Between Highway 27 and the Humber River, the line serves the Rexdale neighbourhood of Etobicoke, which includes the Mount Olive–Silverstone–Jamestown neighbourhood (also known as Smithfield).
+There are five on-street stops in the neighbourhood excluding the Rowntree Mills stop, which straddles the Etobicoke / North York boundary at the Humber River.
+Between the Humber River and Highway 400 in North York, the line serves the Humber Summit neighbourhood on the north side of Finch Avenue and Humbermede on the south side.
 There are five on-street stops in this area again, excluding Rowntree Mills.
-Between Highway 400 and Keele Street (Finch West station), the line will serve the Jane and Finch neighbourhood, which includes its namesake stop along with four other on-street stops.
+Between Highway 400 and Keele Street (Finch West station), the line serves the Jane and Finch neighbourhood, which includes its namesake stop along with four other on-street stops.